-All too often development debates have neglected to ask how poverty is actually understood and experienced by children, their families and communities, and what is the significance of these perceptions for experience of well-being and long-term outcomes (Camfield, Streuli & Woodhead, 2009).
+All too often development debates have neglected to ask how poverty is actually understood and experienced by children, their families and communities, and what is the significance of these perceptions for long-term outcomes.
 This neglected dimension is especially important in relation to inequality, which can trigger powerful individual and collective responses to perceived social injustice.
 Children's experience of inequality shapes their personal and social identities, their peer relationships, self-esteem and self-efficacy.
 These are not just individual experiences.
 They are mediated by children's membership of their family, peer group or community.
-Children are sensitive to their relative social position, their relative competence, and potential to access opportunities for personal, social and economic advancement (Boyden and Dercon, 2012).
+Children are sensitive to their relative social position, their relative competence, and potential to access opportunities for personal, social and economic advancement.